Pay and working hours for expatriate staff

-There are, however, legal requirements regarding maximum weekly working hours and rest time.
+There are, however, legal requirements regarding maximum weekly working hours and rest periods.

 As a general rule, working hours are regulated in a collective agreement, and in most areas standard working hours are 37 hours per week.
-This has rubbed off on many other areas without collective agreements.
+This has extended to many other areas without collective agreements.

 The Danish Labour Market Fund for Posted Workers

-From October 2016, posted employees covered by a collective agreement can, in certain cases, receive assistance from the Danish Labour Market Fund for Posted Workers, if their employer refuses to pay.
+From October 2016, posted workers covered by a collective agreement may, in certain cases, receive assistance from the Danish Labour Market Fund for Posted Workers if their employer refuses to pay.

 The rules are not mandatory

 The rules on daily rest periods and two consecutive days off per week can be dispensed with in the case of work in the agricultural sector and work involving the care of people, animals and plants.
 The daily rest period for work in the agricultural sector may, for example, be reduced to 8 hours 30 days a year, and the two consecutive days off per week can either be postponed or rescheduled.

-The rules on a daily rest period and two consecutive days off per week do not apply to:
+The rules for a daily rest period and two consecutive days off per week do not apply to:

 - Work in an employer’s private household

 - Certain types of work within road transport

-Special rules apply to employees under 18 and work involving loading and unloading.
+Special rules apply to workers under the age of 18 and for work involving loading and unloading.

 Agreements on working hours

-All types of agreements on working hours for employees over 18 are, however, limited in certain respects.
+All types of agreements on working hours for workers over the age of 18 are, however, limited in certain respects.
 The EU’s Working Time Directive defines the following framework for working hours:

 - A daily rest period of a minimum of 11 consecutive hours.

 - A break if the working day exceeds 6 hours.
 The duration of the break depends on its purpose, e.g. a lunch break.

 - Two consecutive days off per week, which must be preceded by a daily rest period.
 The period between the two consecutive days off cannot exceed 6 days.